by Christine Sine

 The CDC has an excellent list of safety tips to think about as you both dress and send your kids out.

-And another great list from the American Academy of Paediatrics.
+And another great list from the American Academy of Pediatrics.

 The Candy Problem

 41 million kids in the U.S. go trick or treating.
-Last year Americans spent something like 2.7 billion on Halloween candy.
+In 2019, Americans spent something like 2.7 billion on Halloween candy.
 No wonder one out of three children in America are overweight and many will develop diabetes.
-Consider making your own healthy treats, giving out non food items like polished stones, temporary tattoos, or friendship bracelets.
+Consider making your own healthy treats, giving out non-food items like polished stones, temporary tattoos, or friendship bracelets.
 You don’t want to be the neighborhood witch or warlock, but who says you’re required to hand out candy.
 Kids may feel slightly tricked, but parents will appreciate your efforts to save their sweet tooth…literally.

 Reverse Trick or Treating